Health Savings Account

 If an employee chooses the High Deductible Health Plan and the premium cost for the plan is less than the District Board Share negotiated (refer to employee master agreement), the District will deposit the difference (up to the IRS single maximum base contribution, not including any catch-up provisions) into the employees Health Savings Account on a per paycheck basis.
 All provisions are as per your applicable employee master agreement.

-It is the employees responsibility to monitor yearly their own employee contributions and employer contributions to ensure they do not overcontribute as per IRS rules.
+It is the employees responsibility to monitor employee contributions and employer contributions to their individual Health Savings Accounts to ensure they do not over contribute as per IRS rules.
 Any amount over the HSA contribution limits and applicable tax consequences are the responsibility of the employee.

-If you elect to participate in a High Deductible Health Plan an HSA account will be established with FURTHER.
-You will receive your debit card in them mail upon enrollment.
-Upon receipt, you should set up your online HSA account to help you manage your funds, much like online banking.
+If you elect to participate in a High Deductible Health Plan an HSA account will be established with WEX Benefits.
+You will receive your debit card in them mail 14 days following enrollment.
+You will also be required to set up your online benefit account and sign the service agreements for use.
+Here is a helpful guide on setting up or accessing your online account

 Flex Spending Accounts